OctopusDeploy/octopackjs/README.md

 Required.
 The name of the environment to deploy to.

 #### options.releaseVersion
-Required.
-The version of the release to be deployed.
+The version of the release to be deployed, defaults to 'latest'.